nilsteampassnet/teampass_doc/docs/index.md

-# Teampass
+# Teampass Documentation

-Documentation for Teampass.
+Welcome to the Documentation for the usage of [Teampass](http://teampass.net).

 ---

-## Overview
+# Overview

 Teampass is a Collaborative Passwords Manager.
 It permits to organize the passwords items into a structured way of folders associated to access rights given to dedicated users and groups.